15 Best Things to Do in South Windsor (CT)

 The Promenade Shops At Evergreen Walk

-In the very south of the town, where South Windsor meets East Hartford and Manchester on the I-84 is a huge hilltop retail zone comprising malls, individual stores and eateries.
+In the very south of the town, where South Windsor meets East Hartford and Manchester on I-84 is a huge hilltop retail zone.
+Buckland Hills comprises malls, power centers, lifestyle centers, and plentiful eateries.

-The most sophisticated of these is the outdoor mall, The Promenade Shops at Evergreen Walk, concentrating on specialty shops, upscale brands and restaurants.
+To my mind, the most sophisticated of these is the outdoor mall, The Promenade Shops at Evergreen Walk.
+This concentrates on specialty shops, upscale brands and restaurants.

-Here you’ll find an Apple store, L’Occitane, Williams Sonoma, Sephora, Gap, Clarks, Old Navy, L.L.
-Bean and New Balance, to name a small few.
+Here you’ll find an Apple store, Anthropologie, Williams Sonoma, Sephora, New Balance, LOFT, Old Navy, L.L.
+Bean, and Lovesac, to name a small few.

-Food-wise you’ve got American cuisine (Burtons Grill, Ted’s Montana Grill), Flatbread Co. earth oven pizza, Sakura Garden Japanese steakhouse and a Panera.
+Food-wise you’ve got American cuisine (Burtons Grill, Ted’s Montana Grill), Flatbread Co. earth oven pizza, Sakura Garden Japanese steakhouse and a Shake Shack.

 11. The Shoppes at Buckland Hills